 How Big Does It Get?

 Pindo Palms are the perfect size tree for smaller landscapes or for small areas of your yard.
-These slow-growers will eventually reach a mature height of 15 to 20 feet and with a canopy spread of about 10 to 20 feet.
+These slow-growers grow approximately 2 to 4' a year and will eventually reach a mature height of 15 to 20 feet with a canopy spread of about 10 to 20 feet.

 How Much Sun Does It Require?